Troubleshooting Node.js Deploys

 Missing Modules

-is missing from the build or the production app, it may have been removed by Heroku during pruning.
-A common error would look something like this:
+is missing from the build or the production app, it’s possible that Heroku removed it during pruning.
+A common error looks something like:

 internal/modules/cjs/loader.js:960